isomerpages/govtech-gobusiness-main/_run-and-grow/licences-and-permits/about.md

 ### Guided Journey

-<br>If you are starting a new food service business, find out which licences you need and apply for them with Guided Journey, a step-by-step walkthrough.
+If you are starting a new food service business, find out which licences you need and apply for them with Guided Journey, a step-by-step walkthrough.

 <p>
 {% include button.html text="Log in to Guided Journey" src="https://foodservices.gobusiness.gov.sg/licences/foodservices?src=run&grow_licences_fs" type="primary" %}